 The Prosser Airport, formerly Beardsley Field, was constructed in 1935 for the City of Prosser.
 In 1961, the City of Prosser transferred ownership and management of the airport to the Port of Benton.
-It features a single 3,450-foot runway and approximately 30 private aircraft are located at the Prosser Airport.
-Commercial activity is located on the south side of the airport along Nunn Road and intersecting with Wine Country Road.
-Chukar Cherries occupies 28,000-plus square foot of wholesale/manufacturing space and corporate headquarters.
+The airport has a 3,450-foot runway.
+Approximately 30 private aircraft are on site.
+Commercial activity is located on the south side along Nunn Road and intersecting with Wine Country Road.
+Chukar Cherries occupies a 28,000-plus-square-foot-building at the airport for its corporate headquarters and wholesale/manufacturing space.
 Milne Fruit Products occupies two buildings totaling 24,000 square feet.
-This site contains 120 acres to support general aviation with 35 acres available for industrial development.
+The site contains 120 acres to support general aviation with Westwind as the fixed-base operator and 35 acres available for industrial development.

-Current use: Provide general aviation services and facilities for flight services, pilot training, fuel, aircraft maintenance, and other supporting ancillary uses.
+Current use: Provide general aviation services and facilities for flight services, pilot training, fuel, aircraft maintenance, and other ancillary purposes.
 The Prosser Airport Master Plan update is complete.

 Future plans: Seek further building and facade improvements relating to the development of industrial and commercial activities.
-In 2019, the Port will add a new hangar, make improvements to the taxi lane and conduct an environmental assessment.
+In 2020, the Port will make improvements to the taxi lane and conduct an environmental assessment.
+The Port will work with Federal Aviation Administration on the east taxilane design.
+Facade improvements of \$100,000 are planned for the Chukar Cherry building.
+Demolition of the Port hangar facility, tree trimming and roof repairs to the 105 Nunn Road building are also planned.